 Anti-androgens are a form of medication that can help with hirsutism and alopecia in people with PCOS.
 There are two types of anti-androgens: testosterone receptor blockers and conversion blockers.
 Anti-androgens either block the testosterone receptor on the hair follicle or stop testosterone from being turned into its more potent cousin dihydrotestosterone.

 Speak to your healthcare professional, doctor or endocrinologist if you’re interested in taking medication for PCOS facial hair.

-Cosmetic hair removal for PCOS facial hair
+Cosmetic hair removal for PCOS hirsutism

-Supplements for PCOS facial hair
+Supplements for PCOS hirsutism

 Inositol, an insulin sensitiser, could be a helpful supplement for facial hair in people with PCOS.
 Inositol may help with insulin resistance, which in turn lowers testosterone levels in the body.
 Lower testosterone levels may result in a reduced incidence of hirsutism and other hyperandrogenism symptoms like acne, oily skin and hair loss.